hybridflux/SparkOnSpot/README.md

 - The polling interval needs to be less than the minimum notice for the event (30 seconds for Spot VM eviction).
 - **The API is only accessible from within the VM.**

-> Given the eviction must be detected from within the VM that will be evicted, there is an extremely small window ( >30 seconds) to react to the event.
+> Given the eviction must be detected from within the VM that will be evicted, there is an extremely small window (smaller than 30 seconds) to react to the event.

 ### Simulation